First World War centenary: Bosnia and Herzegovina

 The city of Sarajevo, where the assassination of Archduke Franz Ferdinand took place, organized a commemoration in the period 21–28 June 2014.
 The event was named "Sarajevo, heart of Europe".

 Filmmaker Emir Kusturica announced an initiative to hold a ceremony on 28 June 2014, in which a re-trial of Gavrilo Princip would be started.
 The motivation behind the initiative was that Austria-Hungary never ratified the annexation of Bosnia and Herzegovina, and that a verdict of high treason therefore should be considered illegal.
 Kusturica said the assassination of Ferdinand by Princip was "a political murder, but definitely not high treason.
 If Princip was convicted of murder, it wouldn't have been possible to sentence him to lifetime imprisonment".
 Furthermore, he planned to exhibit letters written by Oskar Potiorek, arguing that they proved that a war was planned long before the Sarajevo assassination.

 Canada

-The centenary of the First World War was commemorated on 3 August, the date of the German declaration of war on France.
-A wreath-laying ceremony was held at the National War Memorial, before continuing at the Canadian War Museum.
-During the ceremony, Prime Minister Stephen Harper announced the permanent extension of the Ceremonial Guard's sentry hours, from Vimy Ridge Day to Remembrance Day.

-Other tributes were also held in Halifax, where lights were shut off at major landmarks, and an ecumenical service at the Basilica of St. John the Baptist in St. John's.
-The event was also commemorated in Toronto in an event organised by the tourism office for Flanders, where a group of men in newsboy costumes distributed fictitious historical newspaper describing the major events of the war.
-The centenary of the war was also the theme of the 93rd annual Warrior's Day Parade, held on 10 August at Toronto's Canadian National Exhibition.
+National commemorations were organized on 4 August 2014 to mark the beginning of the war, and on 11 November 2018 to mark its ending.

 Czech Republic

-The Czech Radio ran several accounts on the social networks where they are remembering all the events from the World War I day-by-day.
+The Czech Radio ran several social media accounts commemorating events during World War I day-by-day.
 That was accompanied by a special website with an archive of radio programmes with stories from World War I.

 The Czech Republic was part of Austria-Hungary.